hohno-46466/eZone--mgws--2108/README.md

 * The slides used in the lecture: https://goo.gl/PykCRs

-* The latest edited version of the same slides (everyone can add comments on this)
+* The latest edited version of the same slides (everyone can add comments on this): https://bit.ly/3zbxKzI

-  https://bit.ly/3zbxKzI

-* This GitHub repository
+* This GitHub repository:
   https://github.com/hohno-46466/eZone--mgws--2108

 * Directory structure (FYI)